nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/CRUD_MINI_PROJ.md

 ### Editing Contacts
 Each individual contact card should have an edit button.
 When the user clicks the edit button, an edit form should appear with that contact's information pre-populated.
 When the user clicks a submit button for the edit form, the newly edited contact information should be sent to the database and refreshed in the DOM.

+## Modules
+You should plan on building the following modules.
+You can build other ones in addition to these if you want to.
+#### `apiManager.js`
+This module shoulld handle all interactions with the database
+#### `contactList.js`
+This module should build and return a component for a list of all contacts.
+It should import and render the component from `contactCard.js`.
+#### `contactCard.js`
+This module should build and return a component for a _single_ contact card.
+#### `editForm.js`
+This module should build and return a component for an edit form.
+#### `main.js`
+This module should contain your click events

 ### Challenges
 1. A search bar where users can search contacts by name, phone number, or address